apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

  ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┘
 ```

+More technical detail is available in the [ListArray format specification](https://arrow.apache.org/docs/format/Columnar.html#variable-size-list-layout).

 ### Repetition Levels

 In order to encode lists, Parquet stores an integer *repetition level* in addition to a definition level.
 A repetition level identifies where in the hierarchy of repeated fields the current value is to be inserted.
-A value of 0 would imply a new list in the top-most repeated field, a value of 1 a new element within the top-most repeated field, a value of 2 a new element within the second top-most repeated field, and so on.
+A value of `0` would imply a new list in the top-most repeated field, a value of 1 a new element within the top-most repeated field, a value of 2 a new element within the second top-most repeated field, and so on.

 Each repeated field also has a corresponding definition level, however, in this case rather than indicating a null value, they indicate an empty array.